 Most people, including locals, rent their homes, which limits the number of available properties.
-This drives up housing prices, but also leads to apartment hunters spending money on hotels and hostels.
+This drives housing prices up, but also leads to apartment hunters spending money on hotels and hostels.

 If they can, expats should try to negotiate a housing provision into their employment contract.
-Some employers even assist their expat employees in securing a suitable apartment.
+Some employers even assist their expat employees in securing suitable apartments.

 Types of accommodation in Switzerland

-Apartments are the most common type of accommodation in Switzerland in large cities like Geneva or Zurich as well as in smaller towns.
+Apartments are the most common type of accommodation in Switzerland in large cities such as Geneva or Zurich as well as in smaller towns.
 Freestanding houses are available but are usually expensive or outside urban areas.

-For those without any support from an employer, there are online property portals, local newspapers and real estate agent brochures that are good places to start looking for somewhere to rent.
-Budget-conscious expats may want to use the Internet to look for house sharing and sub-letting options.
+For those without any support from an employer, resources such as online property portals, local newspapers and real estate agent brochures are good places to start looking for somewhere to rent.
+Budget-conscious expats may want to use the internet to look for house-sharing and subletting options.

-Whether it’s found directly through an agency (régie) or an advert, they should find out about the rental conditions – there may be extra requirements, like needing a Swiss guarantor.
+Whether expats find a new home directly through an agency or via an advert, they should find out about the rental conditions – there may be extra requirements, like needing a Swiss guarantor.

-Applicants usually hear back from the landlord or their agent within a month, and if they haven’t heard back, they can follow up a few days before the lease starts.
+Applicants usually hear back from the landlord or their agent within a month, and if they haven’t heard back, they can follow up before the lease starts.
 Unsuccessful applicants aren’t always contacted.

 After the application is accepted, a handover day is arranged where the tenant usually signs a 12-month lease.
 This also gives them an opportunity to inspect the property and do an inventory.
 Rental contracts in Switzerland can begin on the 1st or 15th of a month.

 Leases in Switzerland are usually for a minimum period of 12 months.
 Once a tenancy application is approved and signed by both parties, the next step is to carry out an inspection of the property and do an inventory.